InformaticsMatters/fragmentor/README.md

     regenerate_index: yes
 hardware:
   production:
-    parallel_jobs: 8
+    parallel_jobs: 20
-    cluster_cores: 8
-    sort_memory: 4GB
-    postgres_jobs: 8
+    postgres_jobs: 400
 ```

+There is a template file with all the above settings and more explanation
+at: ansible/roles/run-parameters.template that you can copy.

-Armed with a parameter file, like the obe shown above,
+Armed with a parameter file, like the one shown above,
 the standardisation step is run as follows: -

     $ ansible-playbook site-standardise.yaml \